DominicSicilian/college_football_rankings/README.md

 Division I-A (FBS) college football is perhaps the most difficult sport in which to rank teams, and as a result, unsurprisingly, every ranking system is met with controversy and frustration.
 Due to the large number of teams (~130) but small number of regular season games (~12), as well as the wide variance in programs' resources & player/coaching talent, it is nearly impossible to devise a fair system that doesn't involve wildly subjective metrics (like "the eye test"), particularly for the postseason.

 Here, by formulating my own algorithm and data pulled from the [```SportsReference```](https://pypi.org/project/sportsreference/) Python API, I have given my best attempt at establishing a more objective ranking system for college football teams.
 The goal is not necessarily to predict the winner of a given game--a task optimized by the [ESPN Football Power Index (FPI)](https://www.espn.com/college-football/fpi)--but rather to assign a merit-based ranking to each team for establishing postseason worthiness.

-There should, of course, be a correlation between the relative ranking of two teams in a given game and the winner of that game, so my rankings do correctly predict the winner of a game >70% of the time (as discussed more thoroughly below), falling only a small margin short of FPI's predictive power (~75% accurate over the past 10 seasons).
+There should, of course, be a correlation between the relative ranking of two teams in a given game and the winner of that game, so my rankings do correctly predict the winner of a game >70% of the time (as discussed more thoroughly below), falling only a small margin short of FPI's predictive power (~75% accurate over the past 10 seasons; note that when computing these accuracy percentage for both my rankings and ESPN FPI, only FBS vs FBS games are considered).
 The inspiration I have drawn from ESPN FPI is evident in the metric computed to determine the rankings--a final number with a maximum value of 100 called the Sicilian Power Index (SPI), by which the teams are ranked in order from highest SPI to lowest SPI.

 # The Algorithm